aws-samples/aws-hybrid-storage-workshop/scenario-1/module-2/README.md

 ![scenario-1-module-2-gateway-console](../../images/scenario-1-module-2-gateway-console.png)

 7. Click Volumes from the left menu to see the volume that was created by the CloudFormation stack.
-The size should match what you specified in the configuration (1-5 GiB).
+The size should match what you specified in the configuration (between 1 and 10 GiB, depending on what you selected earlier).

 ![scenario-1-module-2-volume-console](../../images/scenario-1-module-2-volume-console.png)
 </p></details>